-- ▶ Note: If assuming flat priors the problem becomes that of computing the parameters maximizing the posterior, i.e., finding the MAP. - ▶ Idea: Use the EM algorithm, with the values of the x_i as the augmented data. - ► The E step of the EM algorithm is computed using (a small generalization of) the Forward-Backward algorithm.
+- Note: If assuming flat priors the problem becomes that of computing the parameters maximizing the posterior, i.e., finding the MAP. - ▶ Idea: Use the EM algorithm, with the values of the $x_i$ as the augmented data. - ► The E step of the EM algorithm is computed using the Forward-Backward algorithm (see below).